 The second exercise, calculating your Net Available Capital to Operating Revenue Ratio, draws on the financial statements you gathered to study Net Worth.
 Using data from the financial statements, calculate your club’s earnings before income taxes, depreciation and amortization (but after covering expense of interest on debt).
 The result of that calculation is called Net Available Capital.
 It is the money remaining at the end of each year that can be used to pay down debt, make capital investment or put money in the bank.

-Analysis of industry data shows that the healthiest clubs generate Net Available Capital equivalent to between 12% and 15% of total operating revenue every year.
-The number may be slightly lower in very small clubs.
-One quarter of clubs generate 5% or less (capital starved clubs) and at the high end of the spectrum, a quarter of all clubs generate more than 17% (capital rich clubs).
-Half of all clubs aren’t generating the necessary capital over time.
-If your club’s Net Available Capital is below 11% and especially if you are near the 5% to 6% range, you are very likely feeling the stress of too little capital – you may even see the evidence when you look at your physical assets.
+Analysis of industry data shows that at a minimum, clubs must generate Net Available Capital equivalent to 12% to 15% of their total operating revenue every year.
+One quarter of clubs generate 7% or less (capital starved clubs) and at the high end of the spectrum, a quarter of all clubs generate more than 17% (capital rich clubs).
+Fifty percent of all clubs aren’t generating the necessary capital over time.
+If your club’s Net Available Capital is below 12% and especially if you are in the sub 10% range, you are very likely feeling the stress of too little capital – you may even see the evidence when you look at your physical assets.

 Those two quick, but critical, ratios will yield great insight.
 Now let’s address how to use the ratios as a catalyst for constructing a plan.
 There are three key points related to capital planning and aligning a Board and membership on this important issue.